lab-brussels-1/hyf-redesign-group-4/planning/retrospective.md

 ## Continue Doing

 - Follow the deadline to complete the tasks
-- Communication with the team in every change that will be performed in th project.
+- Communication with the team in every change that will be performed in the project.
 - Discussing more about the tasks.
-- Continuo practicing HTML and CSS
+- Continuo practicing HTML and CSS.
 - Practice more about media queries.

 ## Start Doing